News

 [email protected]

-Hanbei is a sophomore majoring in Neuroscience.
+Hanbei is a junior majoring in Neuroscience.
 She is interested in interactions between event segmentation and temporal perception, and also worked with us on studies of epistemic action understanding.
 Hanbei plays piano, reads sci-fi, loves anime (her favorites include Death Note and Jujutsu Kaisen), and volunteers as a translator for the Organization for Transformative Works.
 She also makes fanvideos and fanart.

 Alumni (see more)